Limitations

 abstract type AbstractFooStruct end

-struct FooStruct2 <: AbstractFooStruct # change version nuumber
+struct FooStruct2 <: AbstractFooStruct # change version number

 bar::Float64 # change type of the field